Defibrillators - How You Can Save a Life

 - Remote locations – which may result in longer response times by emergency medical services.

 We recommend that defibrillators are as accessible as possible.
 This should be a max 90-second brisk walk from any employee.
-They should be treated in the same way as fire extinguishers, so they should not be locked away in a cupboard, and should be easily accessible to everyone
+They should be treated in the same way as fire extinguishers, so they should not be locked away in a cupboard, and should be easily accessible to everyone.

-Choosing the correct defibrillator
+The correct defibrillator

 There are many alternatives available on the market, so it’s essential that you choose wisely, and the device you select meets all your specific needs and requirements.
 As it’s important to remember that they are not all the same, and device performance and clinical efficacy vary considerably.